JoeMarkWatson/animal_law_classifier/README.md

 # animal_law_classifier
-This repository enables the classification of animal law judgments.
+This repository creates and applies an animal law judgment classifier.